Solutions for Dry, Cracked Lips

 A major cause of dry lips is sun damage, which can occur even when you’re not in bright sunlight, and even when it’s cloudy.
 That means that during the day, applying and reapplying a well-formulated emollient lip balm, lip gloss, or lipstick with SPF 30 or greater is vital.

-Surprising Causes of Dry Lips
+Dry Lips Causes

 When lips become dry (especially for men, who typically don’t wear lip gloss or lipstick), we tend to automatically and repetitively lick them to restore moisture, but that’s futile.
 Licking your lips makes them feel better for a few seconds, but it’s actually a bad thing to do.
 Your tongue transfers saliva from your mouth to your lips, which eats away and destroys the thin layer of skin covering the lips.
-This can easily become a vicious cycle, leading to painful, cracked, and even severely chapped lips.
+This can easily become a vicious cycle, leading to painful, cracked, and even severely dehydrated lips.

-Most of you won’t be surprised to learn that cold or arid weather conditions lead to chapped lips, but did you know that playing musical instruments can also cause your lips to feel dry and raw?
+Most of you won’t be surprised to learn that cold or arid weather conditions lead to dehydrated lips, but did you know that playing musical instruments can also cause your lips to feel dry and raw?
 We don’t want you to stop playing your instrument, and we know you can’t avoid annoying weather conditions, but keeping your lips covered as we discussed above will help you maintain beautiful lips all year long, through any activity.

 Are Lip Scrubs Worth Using?